SaerusTierialis/tModLoader_ExperienceAndClasses/.github/ISSUE_TEMPLATE/bug_report.md

 Please replace the x with your response in all relevant fields.

 **Version Info:**
-Mod Version:        x
+Mod Version:
+x

-tModLoader Version: x
+tModLoader Version:
+x

-Operating System:   x
+Operating System:
+x

-Other Mods:         x
+Other Mods:
+x

+Singleplayer, Multiplayer, or Both? x

 **Describe the bug**
 x